Jail and Inmate Search in Nevada

 The prison population of Nevada is 13,757 inmates, that is 2.7% higher than it was 10 years ago.
 The highest number of prison population in Nevada was in 2016, when the number of prisoners was 13,757 inmates.

 Nevada parole population as of the beginning of 2016 counted 5,507 people, 230 paroles per 100.000 population.
 That’s by 246 people less compared to the previous year, which has decreased by -4.5%.

 Change in 2016, in Percentage and Number

 Number on parole per 100,000 U.S. adult residents

 |Unknown or not reported:||0|

-Nevada has a total of 20 jails and 20 prisons spread over 20 counties.
-The Nevada Department of Corrections is committed to providing safe and humane conditions for each inmate while also fostering rehabilitation and reducing recidivism.
-Nevada’s current jail population is 6,810, and their prison population is 13.495.
+The state has a total of 20 jails and 20 prisons spread over 20 counties.
+The NV Department of Corrections is committed to providing safe and humane conditions for each inmate while also fostering rehabilitation and reducing recidivism.
+The state’s current jail population is 6,810, and their prison population is 13.495.
 They manage all their facilities on an annual budget of $340 million with a staff of 2,884 employees.
-Along with housing the inmates, the Nevada community corrections system supervises 13,5,261 people on probation and another 5,261 on parole.
-It costs Nevada $20,656 to care for one inmate for a year.
+Along with housing, the inmates, the NV community corrections system supervises 13,5,261 people on probation and another 5,261 on parole.
+It costs the state $20,656 to care for one inmate for a year.

 |Prison Name||Prison Type|

 |Northern Nevada Correctional Center - NNCC||State Prison|